shamsuddeen0/shamsuddeen/reconn/smb_enum.md

 Mounting the Share (Linux)

-Sometimes it's easier to mount the share to my Kali machine so I can use grep or open files in a text editor.
+Sometimes it's easier to mount the share to your Kali machine so you can use grep or open files in a text editor.

 ```bash
 mkdir /mnt/target_share